siriusctrl/UniPublic/COMP90020 DA/Distributed Transactions.md

 ### Why?
 (In the context of one phase commit)

 - Coordinator keeps sending workers a commit or abort request until all of them acknowledged that they had carried it out
+  - Very long waiting period, especially when someone crashed
-- Does not allow a coordinator to make a unilateral decision to  abort a transaction when a client requests a commit
+- Does not allow a coordinator to make a unilateral decision to  abort a transaction when a client requests a commit (but something goes wrong)
   - Servers do not have decision consensus process among themselves
   - Concurrcny control
     - Resolution of a deadlock can lead to aborting of a transaction